liferay/liferay-central-test-2/README.markdown

 an Eclipse-based Liferay development environment to help you build and maintain Liferay projects easily.

-Finally, you can also use Maven to build Liferay and your Liferay projects.
-For an excellent overview of Maven support, check out [Mika Koivisto's presentation](http://www.slideshare.net/koivimik/developing-liferay-plugins-with-maven) and [Getting Started with Liferay Maven SDK](http://www.liferay.com/web/mika.koivisto/blog/-/blogs/12322618).
+Finally, consider using Maven to build Liferay and your Liferay projects.
+For excellent overviews of Maven support for Liferay, check out [Mika Koivisto's presentation](http://www.slideshare.net/koivimik/developing-liferay-plugins-with-maven) and [Getting Started with Liferay Maven SDK](http://www.liferay.com/web/mika.koivisto/blog/-/blogs/12322618).